Exodus-Privacy/website/content/page/what.en.md

 <a name="android-app"></a>

-## εxodus Android application
+## εxodus Android Application

-This application is meant **to list the applications you have installed on your mobile phone** (from Google Play or F-Droid) and to tell you what are the trackers embedded in each application.
+Our application is designed **to list the applications already installed on your mobile phone** (both from [Google Play](https://play.google.com/store) or [F-Droid](f-droid.org/) and report the trackers embedded in each application.

 The application is available on [F-Droid](https://f-droid.org/packages/org.eu.exodus_privacy.exodusprivacy/) and [Google Play](https://play.google.com/store/apps/details?id=org.eu.exodus_privacy.exodusprivacy).

 <div class="row">
   <div class="col-md-6 text-center">
-  {{< fig src="/media/exodus-app-en-1.png" caption="Overview 1 of the εxodus Android application" >}}
+  {{< fig src="/media/exodus-app-en-1.png" caption="Overview 1 of the εxodus Android application - List of installed applications" >}}
   </div>
   <div class="col-md-6 text-center">
-  {{< fig src="/media/exodus-app-en-2.png" caption="Overview 2 of the εxodus Android application" >}}
+  {{< fig src="/media/exodus-app-en-2.png" caption="Overview 2 of the εxodus Android application - Tracker details for an application" >}}
   </div>
 </div>

-The application does not analyze the installed applications on you smartphone but retrieves the reports available on the [εxodus platform](https://reports.exodus-privacy.eu.org) and [does not contain any trackers](https://reports.exodus-privacy.eu.org/reports/search/org.eu.exodus_privacy.exodusprivacy).
+The application does not analyse the applications installed directly on your smartphone, instead it retrieves the reports already available on the [εxodus platform](https://reports.exodus-privacy.eu.org).
+Of course, the εxodus application itself [does not contain any trackers](https://reports.exodus-privacy.eu.org/reports/search/org.eu.exodus_privacy.exodusprivacy).

 <hr>

 <a name="videos"></a>

-## Popularization supports
+## Outreach: Learn More

-Exodus Privacy main interest is to make people aware of the tracking done by mobile applications.
-To do so, we are creating videos explaining how and why tracking massively occurs on smartphones.
-These videos are available on 2 platforms:
+The main goal of εxodus Privacy is to raise awareness of the extent of tracking by and in mobile applications.
+To this end, we have created videos explaining how and why tracking massively occurs on smartphones.
+You can watch these videos on 2 platforms:
 <div class="row justify-content-md-center">
   <div class="col-md-4 text-center">
     <img src="/media/peertube.svg" height="48px" class="mt-3 ml-auto mr-auto"/>